Aroor Assembly constituency: Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha by-election 2019
+2019 by-election

-Due to the election of the sitting MLA, A. M. Ariff as the MP from Alappuzha (Lok Sabha constituency), Aroor Niyamasabha Constituency went to bypolls in 2019.
+Due to the election of the sitting MLA, A. M. Ariff, as the MP from Alappuzha Lok Sabha constituency, Aroor Assembly constituency held a by-election in 2019.
 There were 1,91,898 registered voters in Aroor Constituency for this election.

-Niyama Sabha Election 2016
+2016

-There were 1,88,615 registered voters in Aroor Constituency for the 2016 Kerala Niyama Sabha Election.
+There were 1,88,615 registered voters in Aroor Constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,74,130 registered voters in the constituency for the 2011 election.